 What is a Real Estate Investment Group?

 People spend their lives learning how to analyze and negotiate real estate deals.
 Real estate investment is no different than stock investing or any other opportunity with huge returns.
 Chasing these deals is a whole industry of analysts and real estate companies.

 So how are regular people like you or me supposed to compete?
 How do we find the best deals and put together a real estate portfolio with a chance to succeed?

-The answer is by forming a real estate investment group with other investors.
-There’s different forms your investment club can take from actually pooling your money to buy properties to just talking about how to find rental investments.
+The answer is to form a real estate investment group with other investors.
+There are different forms your investment club can take, from actually pooling your money to buy properties to just talking about how to find rental investments.
 The common bond in all real estate investing groups is that you help each other compete against the big money players to get the best returns.

-Real estate investment groups benefit by bringing together different people that can all bring their expertise including investment analysts, accountants, lawyers, negotiating and closing specialists, and contractors.
+Real estate investment groups benefit by bringing together people who can bring their expertise, including investment analysts, accountants, lawyers, negotiating and closing specialists, and contractors.

 Real estate investment clubs used to be exclusively in-person, a group of five or ten investors getting together each month.
-With social media and the internet, there are just as many groups formed online as live groups.
+With social media and the internet, just as many groups are formed online as live groups.

 While there are options to join existing real estate investor groups, there are a few important reasons you may want to start your own.

 Most real estate sites you'll find online are for-profit group tools, selling useless products and information to private real estate investment clubs.
 You do all the work for them by finding other local real estate investors and paying monthly dues to the membership site.

 They provide some tools and material but nothing you can't find online for free.